the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 become a natural part of the landscape of professions and which steps we need to take to professionalize their education.

 We foresee, that this education will rest on two pillars.
+A first qualification phase possibly academic structures and afterwards an institutionalized strucctures that facilitate continuous learning.
-Initial studies through possibly academic structures as well as insitutionalized structures for continuous learning These can very well be outside of the academic system and can be
+These can very well be outside of the academic system and can also be used to provide education on digital skills into the society or industry(See [@HPCAkademie] for an existing, HPC focused instance of this)

 Plan:
 - klassische akademische Ausbildung mit Ba+Master-
 - Integration des MATSE?
 - Außer-akademische Einrichtungen zur Fortbildung.
-Nutzbar zur Vertiefung für RSEs, aber auch zur Qualifizierung von Wissenschaftlern oder anderen industriellen Berufen(Stuttgarts HPC Akademie).
+Nutzbar zur Vertiefung für RSEs, aber auch zur Qualifizierung von Wissenschaftlern oder anderen industriellen Berufen(Stuttgarts HPC Akademie). -> mentioned
 - Kann man argumentieren, das mit der Verfügbarkeit dieser Fortbildungseinrichtungen diese dann auch besser angenommen werden?
 - Diese können dann auch Outreach Programme bündeln.
 - Lehrer ist damit natürlich ein Karriere-Pfad für RSEs